rhcad/TouchVG/README.md

   - Android SDK version of the projects may need to modify according to your installation.
   - Recommend using the newer [ADT Bundle](http://developer.android.com/sdk/index.html) to avoid complex configuration.

--  You may replace full text and file names of `democmds` library project (for example, using UltraEdit) for your application.
-And you can add your shape classes or drawing commands.
-Thus, the TouchVG library does not require changes.

-   - Do not want to write C++ code?
-Please reference to `android/test/src/vgtest/testview/shape` package to write your own shapes and commands.

--  To regenerate libtouchvg.so and libdemocmds.so, please enter `android` directory of TouchVG, then type `./build.sh` (Need to add the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) installation location to your PATH environment variable).
+-  To regenerate libtouchvg.so, please enter `android` directory of TouchVG, then type `./build.sh` (Need to add the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) installation location to your PATH environment variable).

    - If the error `build/gmsl/__gmsl:512: *** non-numeric second argument to wordlist function` occurs, then open the `build/gmsl/__gmsl` file in the NDK installation directory, and change line 512 to: